apaardahal/apaardahal/README.md

 ### Hi there, this is Apaar Dahal👋

-- 🔭 I’m currently working as a freelancer and
+- 🔭 I’m currently working at Seriea Tech and
 - 🌱 I’m currently learning MERN Stack

 Some languages and tools I am playing with: